 Participation includes points for attendance, preparing for class (usually assessed by short, UNSCHEDULED, in-class quizzes), and contributing to group discussions.
-If you miss class for any reason, you cannot make up those points.
+Missing a single class is unlikely to have a significant impact on your grade, therefore, if you miss class for any reason, you cannot make up those points.
+Consistently missing class will likely make it difficult for you to succeed in this course.

-Homework: 100 points
+Homework: 100 points (4 assignments, 25 points each)

-During the term you will have five homework assignments, worth 20 points each.
-These assignments are designed to accomplish one or more of the following goals: provide an opportunity to experience clinical interventions; prepare you for the next class meeting; practice thinking critically about a class topic; apply research to a clinical problem; integrate knowledge across topics.
-If you are uncomfortable with providing personal information on an assignment you may either: 1) complete the assignment using information from a case study in the textbook (be sure to cite the text); or 2) propose an alternate assignment that accomplishes the same learning goals.
+Assignments are designed to accomplish one or more of the following: provide experience with clinical interventions; prepare you for the next class; practice thinking critically about a class topic; apply research to a clinical problem; integrate knowledge across topics.
+If you are uncomfortable with providing personal information on an assignment you may either: 1) complete the assignment using a case study in the textbook (be sure to cite the text); or 2) propose an alternate assignment that accomplishes the same learning goals.
 Proposals must be submitted at least 1 week ahead of the due date.
 All assignments are available on BlackBoard.
 Late work and e-mail submission are not accepted.

-Exams: 200 points (100 points each)
+Exams: 300 points (100 points each)

-There will be two exams during the course of the term covering material as noted in the list of readings (i.e., not comprehensive).
+There will be three exams during the course of the term covering material as noted in the list of readings (i.e., not comprehensive).
 I neither endorse nor provide study guides.
 You are responsible for all material covered in the course.
+Any material presented during the term, including the text, additional readings, videos, and lectures, may be on the exams.
 These exams are likely to contain matching, short answer, and multiple choice questions.